DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/filtering/filtering-grid-data.md

 legacyId: 4144
 ---
 # Filtering Data
-Grid provides different elements that allows you to filter data.
+Grid provides different elements that allow you to filter data.

 **Filter Buttons**